liweinan/fastmcp_demo/README.md

 mcp-server-1   |     "tools": [
 mcp-server-1   |       {
 mcp-server-1   |         "name": "add_numbers",
-mcp-server-1   |         "description": "计算两个数字的加法。\n重要：仅在用户明确要求进行加法计算时使用此工具...",
-mcp-server-1   |         "inputSchema": {...},
-mcp-server-1   |         "outputSchema": {...}
+mcp-server-1   |         "description": "Calculate the sum of two numbers.\nImportant: Only use this tool when the user explicitly requests addition calculation...", mcp-server-1   |         "inputSchema": {...}, mcp-server-1   |         "outputSchema": {...}
 mcp-server-1   |       },
 mcp-server-1   |       {
 mcp-server-1   |         "name": "multiply_numbers",
-mcp-server-1   |         "description": "计算两个数字的乘法。\n重要：仅在用户明确要求进行乘法计算时使用此工具...",
-mcp-server-1   |         "inputSchema": {...},
-mcp-server-1   |         "outputSchema": {...}
+mcp-server-1   |         "description": "Calculate the product of two numbers.\nImportant: Only use this tool when the user explicitly requests multiplication calculation...", mcp-server-1   |         "inputSchema": {...}, mcp-server-1   |         "outputSchema": {...}
 mcp-server-1   |       },
 mcp-server-1   |       {
 mcp-server-1   |         "name": "calculate_expression",
-mcp-server-1   |         "description": "计算数学表达式。表达式必须只包含数字和基本运算符...",
-mcp-server-1   |         "inputSchema": {...},
-mcp-server-1   |         "outputSchema": {...}
+mcp-server-1   |         "description": "Calculate a mathematical expression.
+The expression must only contain numbers and basic operators...", mcp-server-1   |         "inputSchema": {...}, mcp-server-1   |         "outputSchema": {...}
 mcp-server-1   |       }